rlipscombe/epmd_docker/README.md

 1. messing with `/etc/hosts` (which requires root access)
 2. or by specifying a custom inet configuration file (see http://erlang.org/pipermail/erlang-questions/2019-June/098036.html)

-The first two items are brittle, because you need to update that file every time your containers change their IP addresses.
+Both of these are brittle, because you need to update that file every time your containers change their IP addresses.

 So I decided to subvert epmd instead.